MarcoMunozOvalle2019/wallMart/README.md

 This codebase is used to  wallMart company like challeng one

 ## Problem Statement
-they ask me for some app to be able palindromo word give 50% discount in
+they ask me for some app to be able palindromes's word give 50% discount in

 ## Existing Business Rules
-searh product by id brand and description. if ask for id this must show exactly that product if consults are with palindromo'word then it obtain 50% discount
+searh product by id brand and description. if ask for id this must show exactly that product if consults are with palindromes's word then it obtain 50% discount

 ## Extension tasks
 1. this stask was doing by nodeJS, ejs ( engine ),